Nina Davuluri: Speaker and advocate

+Davuluri speaks to students of the Society of Asian Scientists and Engineers in Philadelphia on October 17, 2014.

 Since completing her year as Miss America in September 2014, Davuluri has worked as a public speaker and advocate for diversity, gender equality, and the promotion of STEM education.
 In this capacity, she has spoken in both political and diplomatic venues.
 In September 2014, she shared the stage with PBS' NewsHour Weekend anchor Hari Sreenivasan as hosts for a Madison Square Garden talk by Indian Prime Minister Narendra Modi.
 She also participated in the 2015 Global Entrepreneurship Summit Youth and Women Day in Nairobi in July 2015.
 About a year later, Davuluri traveled to Mumbai, Hyderabad, and Vijayawada as part of an official March 2016 tour for the U.S. State Department to discuss women's education.
 Part of this tour focused on events connected with International Women's Day (including a talk for the Asia Society).

 Davuluri continues to speak on the subjects of diversity and STEM at college campuses.
 In an October 2014 East Carolina University talk, she discussed the harassment she faced during her childhood."
 The following month, she spoke on women in STEM at Northeastern University.
 In March 2015, she spoke at Harvard's "Side by Side" gender-equality campaign.
 Later in the same month, she discussed the subject of diversity at Princeton.